 CCD is committed to the spirit of open dialogue and participation by all of its constituent groups in the decision-making processes of the college.
 CCD will treat its faculty and staff with respect and make good faith efforts to communicate information about programs and policies that are of general interest to the CCD community.
-The College President, Provost and Vice Presidents maintain an open door policy to hear all matters that affect the college, employees and students.
+The College President, Provost and Vice Presidents maintain an open door to hear all matters that affect the college, employees and students.

-2.3 EQUAL EMPLOYMENT OPPORTUNITY/AFFIRMATIVE ACTION PROGRAM (DEFENDENCE DD 2.120, GD 2.120)

-(REFERENCE BP 3-120, SP 3-120b)
+2.3 EQUAL EMPLOYMENT OPPORTUNITY/AFFIRMATIVE ACTION PROGRAM (REFERENCE BP 3-120, SP 3-120b)